becarpenter/book6/6. Management and Operations/Multihoming.md

 In this model, a translator is placed at the site exit router towards each ISP.
 Outgoing and incoming packets are translated to and from appropriate PA addresses.
-The routeable prefix part of each address is changed, as are some bits in the IID, in a way that avoids transport checksum errors.
+The routeable prefix part of each address is changed, and possibly some bits in the IID, in a way that avoids transport checksum errors.
 This translation is stateless and reversible, so causes much less difficulty than traditional NAT; no port translation is needed.